Punjabi wedding traditions: Mayian

-This is the preparation ceremony before a Punjabi wedding.
 This ceremony is an evening festival, at the couple's parental homes.
-It consists of many rites, the Vatna, Choora, Jaggo fireworks, and sometimes the Ladies Sangeet and Mehndi.
+It consists of many rites, the Vatna, Choora, Jaggo fireworks, and sometimes the Sangeet and Mehndi.
 The Mayian typically happens a couple of nights or the night before the wedding and is celebrated according to which part of Punjab the participants are from.
 In some areas, the Maiyan begins with the couple getting a red thread called mauli tied on their wrists.
 The couple will also have Vatna reapplied to look refreshed for the wedding day.
 The couple typically remain secluded in their homes to prepare for the wedding and to avoid evil eye.

 Wedding Day Traditions

 Rituals at the grooms’s home

 Sarvala: A young nephew or cousin dons the same attire as the groom.
 He is called the sarvala (caretaker of the groom) and accompanies him.

 Sehra: Like at the bride's home, the Vatna and Ghara Gharoli are followed by the dressing up of the groom in his wedding attire.
 In a Hindu Punjabi wedding, a puja is performed after the groom has dressed up in his wedding clothes.
-Thereafter, the groom's sister ties the sehra on the groom's head.
+Thereafter, the groom's sister ties the sehra on the groom's head - this is called Sehrabandi.
 After the completion of Sehrabandi ceremony, all those who witness the function give gifts and cash to the boy as a token of good luck.

 Varna is a ceremony that is supposed to ward off the evil eye.
 The groom's bhabi lines his eyes with surma (kohl).

 Ghodi Chadna is the final ceremony at the groom's place.
 The groom's sisters and cousins feed and adorn his mare.
 To ward off the evil eye, people use cash and perform the Varna ritual.
 The cash is then distributed among the poor.
 After this, the boy climbs the horse and leaves his home for the wedding venue.